 The Company and certain of its domestic subsidiaries have retirement and severance defined benefit plans covering substantially all of their employees.
-The benefits are based on years of service and the employee's compensation and vest after one year of service.
 Prior service cost that results from amendments to the plan is amortized over the average remaining service period of the employees expected to receive benefits.
 Unrecognized net gain and loss is also amortized over the average remaining service period of the employees expected to receive benefits.
 See Note (17) to the consolidated financial statements for further discussion.